OffchainLabs/arbitrum-docs/arbitrum-docs/launch-l3-chain/orbit-quickstart.md

 Congratulations! 🎉🎉🎉

 Your Chain is completely set up and configured.
-You can find core contract addresses on ```orbitSetupScriptConfig.json``` file you've downloaded and the token bridge contract address on ```tokenAddresses.json``` in the script folder!
+You can find all information you would need in the future about the newly deployed chain in the ```outputInfo.json``` file which is created on the main directory of script folder!

 ### optional: